kimicasamina/password-manager/README.md

 ## Logging

-[] - Create a custom middleware that will generate a logfile
+[x] - Create a custom middleware that will generate a logfile

 ## Validate request data

 Use joi to validate inputs

+## Authentication

+[] - create a auth routes and auth handler
+[] - create middleware to verify token
+[] - create a middleware to generate token